 Method 2 – Run SFC and CHKDSK

 Hold down the “Windows” key and press “R,” and type “cmd” in the run command line.
-Hold down both the “ctrl and shift” keys together and press enter.
+Hold the “ctrl and shift” keys together and press enter.
 Click “OK” on the next window to grant administrator permissions.

 Inside the command prompt, type the following command and press Enter: DISM /online /cleanup-image /restorehealth